The Universal Law

-This rather depressing situation had to be considered in this book as to respond to the dreams of the Easteuropean people for a better life in the future, after they had suffered for almost half a century under a Draconian red dictatorship.
+This rather depressing situation had to be considered in this book to respond to the dreams of the East European people for a better life in the future after they had suffered for almost half a century under a Draconian red dictatorship.

-The book was a huge success in Bulgaria and had two editions within an year.
-This success should be evaluated upon the fact that at that time most Bulgarians had no money to buy food, and spending money for books was considered a luxury.
-However the quest for knowledge was immense after the long separation from the worldwide communication network.
+The book was a huge success in Bulgaria and had two editions within a year.
+This success should be evaluated upon the fact that at that time most Bulgarians had no money to buy food, and spending money on books was considered a luxury.
+However, the quest for knowledge was immense after the long separation from the worldwide communication network.

 The short introduction to the General Theory of Science of the Universal Law contributed greatly to the popularisation of this discovery in the homeland of the author.
 Most of the prominent scientists in Bulgaria at that time were informed about this event.
 The author held many lectures and symposia on this topic in the capital of Bulgaria and in the province and made many interviews in the mass media.

 In October 1999, he held a master lecture in the great congress hall of the Bulgarian Academy of Science in Sofia in front of more than 500 scientists from all areas of academic research.
 The new theory was widely accepted, and some of these scientists implemented it in their particular field of research to solve special theoretical problems, for instance, in the organisation of human knowledge in a written form and its distribution in space and time.

 These initial applications will be significantly widened after a large part of humanity will ascend in the 5th dimension, where the scientific theory of the Universal Law will be broadly implemented and will be the foundation of a new multidimensional, transcendental collective weltanschauung.
-The latter will be supported by an expanded and enhanced human intelligence, based on immediate recognition in the overall harmony of All-That-Is.
+The latter will be supported by an expanded and enhanced human intelligence, based on immediate recognition of the overall harmony of All-That-Is.